 How do you feel about Recruitment Agencies being part of events?

-They are fundamental to the success of events and offer an opportunity for students to meet with recruiters in a market where, once qualified, trainees often look to switch jobs.
+They are fundamental to the success of events and offer an opportunity for students to meet with recruiters in a market where once qualified, trainees often look to switch jobs.

-Favourite event in your time as a member and why?
+What is your favourite event in your time as a member and why?